thepogsupreme/pogfiles/README.md

 # Pogfiles
-My config files for stuff.
-Also kinda an informal Bootleg Mountain repo.
+My config files for stuff, powered by Effort®.

 > "It'll make you bust a nut--scratch that, 2." - Nobody